mikesb2/contourdiff/README.md

 1. Pandas - 0.23.4: This module is used to create a dataframe from the input CSV files to do further analysis and computation.
 2. Numpy - 1.15.4: This module is used to create 2-dimensional arrays from the dataframe and perform the required computation before       plotting the resultant values as a figure.
 3. Matplotlib - 3.0.2: This module is used to display figures from computation performed based on user input.
+4. Shapely - 1.6.4: This module is used to create the polygons.
+5. Scipy - 1.3.0: This module is used for polygon simplification.

+# Running Code and Genreating Images
+1.